ccokee/eventd-operator/README.md

-## EventD K8s Operator
+# EventD Kubernetes Operator

-The **EventD Operator** is a Kubernetes operator that watches for events happening in a Kubernetes cluster and sends notifications to a specified Telegram channel using a Telegram bot and filtering by message type (for now).
+The **EventD Operator** is a Kubernetes operator that watches for events happening in a Kubernetes cluster and provides two main functionalities:

+1. Sends event notifications to a specified Telegram channel using a Telegram bot, filtering messages by type (e.g., "Error," "Warning").

+2. Publishes Kubernetes events filtered to Google Cloud Pub/Sub topics using a custom resource called "Publisher."

 The operator is implemented using the **Controller Runtime** framework, which provides a set of libraries and utilities for building Kubernetes controllers.
 It leverages the **Kubernetes client-go** library to interact with the Kubernetes API and monitor events.